AndreasSk-HSG/factor_tilt_analyzer_HSG/README.md

 ```

 ## Program Execution:
+To execute the program on your machine, please follow these steps:
-1. Download the repository from GitHub.
+1. Download the repository from GitHub
-2. Open the console and navigate to the directory of **factor_tilt_analyzer** on your machine.
+2. Open the console and navigate to the directory of **factor_tilt_analyzer** on your machine
 3. Execute the program with Python by running:
 ```bash
 python main.py
 ```
-4. Enter input as prompted by the program.
+4. Enter input as prompted by the program

-The following video demonstrates an example process using the stock tickers for Tesla (TSLA), Apple (AAPL), Ford (F), and McDonald's (MCD):
+The following video demonstrates an exemplary way of executing the program by using the stock tickers for Tesla (TSLA), Apple (AAPL), Ford (F), and McDonald's (MCD):

 ![alt text](img/demonstration.gif)

 ## Unit Tests:
+The project also includes a comprehensive suite of unit tests for all functions to ensure the functionality of the program.
+Before running these tests, please make sure that **pytest** is installed on your machine (see the **Requirements** section for details).
+To execute these tests locally, follow these steps:
-1. Open the console and navigate to the root directory of **factor_tilt_analyzer** on your machine.
+1. Open the console and navigate to the root directory of **factor_tilt_analyzer** on your machine
 2. Execute the suite of all unit tests in the project by running:
 ```bash
 python -m pytest tests/